pingcap/docs/incremental-replication-between-clusters.md

 This document describes how to configure a TiDB cluster and its secondary MySQL or TiDB cluster, and how to replicate the incremental data from the primary cluster to the secondary cluster in real time.

-If you need to configure a running TiDB cluster and its secondary cluster for replicating incremental data in real time, use the [Backup & Restore (BR)](/br/backup-and-restore-tool.md), [Dumpling](/dumpling-overview.md) or [TiDB Binlog](/tidb-binlog/tidb-binlog-overview.md).
+If you need to configure a running TiDB cluster and its secondary cluster for replicating incremental data in real time, use the [Backup & Restore (BR)](/br/backup-and-restore-tool.md), [Dumpling](/dumpling-overview.md) and [TiDB Binlog](/tidb-binlog/tidb-binlog-overview.md).

 ## Implementation principles